hyperledger/web3j-gradle-plugin/README.md

 ## Plugin configuration

-The minimum Gradle version to run the plugin is `4.9` and the recommended `5.4.x`.
+The minimum Gradle version to run the plugin is `5.+`.

 ### Using the `buildscript` convention